SP17-RedChromePlugin/PDI_ETL_Pipeline_Weather_Ozone_And_Crashes/README.md

 ozone_crashes_by_day: Links every day that ozone levels were recorded with crashes that occurred that day.

 crashes_ozone_freq: Sorts ozone levels into buckets and shows frequency of crashes within each bucket.

+## Current Issues / Changes I Would Have Made With More Time
+Given the timeframe and my limited knowledge of ETL pipelines, there are multiple areas that would need to be reworked if this were to be implemented.
+Currently, the load function writes over anything present in the database already, which isn't ideal if this is meant to be collecting information over time.
+I would want new data to be appended to the database, and duplicate entries to be dropped.
+I also would have liked to avoid needing an API key for any of my datasets, since sharing it publicly is not a good idea.
+I hope that what I've put together in this timeframe though is enough to show my passion for the subject and willingness to learn new skills!